dpr989/OSF15_Exercise1/Exercise1/README.txt

 them and let the TAs know.
 This code is not unit tested, so expect possible undefined behavior.

-We are hoping that this will get you back up to speed on C. If you have questions ask the TAs as soon possible.
+We are hoping that this will get you back up to speed on C. If you have questions ask the TAs as soon as possible.
 This command line application contains important C knowledge for success in this class.
 We will have a series of quizzes over this application.
 Everything is fair game on this application.
 So make sure to experiment with the code base with printf, understand new standard C functions, and understand that everything is binary and datatypes are placeholders for memory sizes.